mattermost/docs/source/deployment/mobile-app-deployment.rst

 EMM providers help extend security parameters to the Mattermost mobile applications.
 The AppConfig standard makes this possible. `Review the Mattermost AppConfig Values Documentation <https://docs.mattermost.com/mobile/mobile-appconfig.html#mattermost-appconfig-values>`_ for a complete list of available parameters.

-When going this route, you should consider…
+When going this route, you should consider:

 - What is the mobile policy, is it company-owned or BYOD?
 - Do you know what devices will be used if customer-owned?
 - What OS do you want to start with in testing?
-- Creating a sample configuration then run validation tests against each config item.
+- Creating a sample configuration then run validation tests against each config item

 **********************************
 Configuring Mattermost to Use HPNS